catoberge/odin-recipes/README.md

-This is a repository where I try to learn basic git and HTML.
+Først project from The Odin Project.
+I try my hands on basic HTML and GIT.